milutinke/awesome-ai-llm-development/README.md

 # Awesome AI LLM Development Resources 🚀

-Welcome to this **awesome** collection of resources on **AI** and **Large Language Model (LLM) development**.
+**Awesome Collection of Resources for Learning AI and Large Language Model (LLM) Development**

-This comprehensive guide covers everything from basic concepts to advanced techniques, helping you navigate the exciting world of **AI** and **LLM development**.
+Discover a comprehensive list that covers everything from basic concepts to advanced topics, helping you navigate the exciting world of creating **Generative AI** (**GenAI**) applications using **LLMs**.
+Whether you're already developing **GenAI** apps or looking to enter the field, there's something here for everyone.

-## Contributions welcomed
+### Contributions welcomed

 As someone who works on creating Generative AI applications using LLMs, not as an ML engineer but as a backend web developer, I've been asked by many people how to get started.
 Over the past year, I learned by doing, reading research papers, articles, blog posts, and watching YouTube videos without any particular order, basically piecing it all together.
 I've decided to create a curated list of how I think people should learn this.

-**Thus, I strongly encourage and welcome people to contribute to this list to improve it.** I may be missing something, and I'm sure there are better resources to link.
+Thus, I strongly encourage and welcome **contributions** to this list to enhance its quality and relevance. **Your input** can help include valuable resources I may have missed.

-Cheers!
+Cheers 🥂

 ---